Maternity leave scheme

 11. Repayment of Maternity Pay

-11.1 If an employee, with less than 2 years’ continuous service at the time maternity leave commences, does not return to work on or before the end of her entitlement to maternity leave and complete at least 13 weeks paid service she may be required to repay all pay paid to her during the period of maternity leave (see 9.3 above).
+11.1 If an employee, with less than two years’ continuous service at the time maternity leave commences, does not return to work on or before the end of her entitlement to maternity leave and complete at least 13 weeks paid service she may be required to repay all pay paid to her during the period of maternity leave (see 9.3 above).
 This requirement may be varied at the discretion of the Authority on good cause being shown.

-If an employee with more than 2 years’ continuous service at the time maternity leave commences, does not return to work on or before the end of her entitlement to maternity leave and complete at least 13 weeks paid service, she may be required to repay the 12 weeks half pay paid to her during the period of maternity leave.
+If an employee with more than two years’ continuous service at the time maternity leave commences, does not return to work on or before the end of her entitlement to maternity leave and complete at least 13 weeks paid service, she may be required to repay the 12 weeks half pay paid to her during the period of maternity leave.
 This requirement may be varied at the discretion of the Authority on good cause being shown.
 The first 6 weeks is payable whether or not the employee returns to work following maternity leave.
 (See 9.3 above)

 11.2 If an employee fails to return to work after maternity leave her last day of service for pay and related purposes will be taken as her last day at work before commencing maternity leave.
 If she returns, but does not complete 13 weeks' service, normal notice periods will apply.